 On December 5, 2016, the Company issued \$400.0 million aggregate principal amount of 2.5% senior unsecured notes due December 5, 2021 (the 2021 Notes), \$550.0 million aggregate principal amount of 3.125% senior unsecured notes due December 5, 2023 (the December 2023 Notes), \$900.0 million aggregate principal amount of 3.5% senior unsecured notes due December 5, 2026 (the 2026 Notes) and \$250.0 million aggregate principal amount of 4.5% senior unsecured notes due December 5, 2036 (the 2036 Notes, and together with the 2021 Notes, the December 2023 Notes and the 2026 Notes, the Notes) with semi-annual fixed interest payments due on June 5 and December 5 of each year, commencing June 5, 2017.
-The Notes were sold in an underwritten public offering pursuant to the terms of an underwriting agreement, dated as of November 30, 2016, among the Company and J.P.
+The Notes were issued in an underwritten public offering pursuant to the terms of an underwriting agreement, dated as of November 30, 2016, among the Company and J.P.
 Morgan Securities LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated, Credit Suisse Securities (USA) LLC and MUFG Securities Americas Inc., as representatives of the several underwriters named therein.
 The net proceeds of the offering were \$2.1 billion, after discount and issuance costs.
 Debt discount and issuance costs will be amortized through interest expense over the term of the Notes.
 The Notes were issued pursuant to an indenture, as supplemented by a supplemental indenture, and the indenture and supplemental indenture contain certain covenants, events of default and other customary provisions.
-As of January 28, 2017, the Company was compliant with these covenants.
-The Notes are subordinated to any future secured debt and to the other liabilities of the Company's subsidiaries.
-The issuance of the Notes replaced the remaining \$2.5 billion of the 364-day Bridge.
-If (1) the Company's pending acquisition of Linear is not consummated or the Merger Agreement is terminated on or prior to April 26, 2017, which may be extended under certain circumstances to October 26, 2017, or (2) the Company notifies the trustee in writing or otherwise announces that it will not pursue the consummation of the acquisition, then the 2021 Notes, the December 2023 Notes and the 2036 Notes will be subject to a special mandatory redemption at a price equal to 101% of the aggregate principal amount of each such series of notes plus accrued and unpaid interest, if any, to the special mandatory redemption date.
-The 2026 Notes will not be subject to the special mandatory redemption.
+As of April 29, 2017, the Company was compliant with these covenants.
+The Notes will rank without preference or priority among themselves and equally in right of payment with all other existing and future senior unsecured debt and senior in right of payment to all of the Company's future subordinated debt.
+The issuance of the Notes replaced the remaining \$2.5 billion of the 364-day Bridge Commitment.